-4. Graduate subjects are indicated by a suffix 'G' to a number with three digits after the decimal point.
+Graduate subjects are indicated by a suffix 'G' to a number with three digits after the decimal point.
 In other subjects three or four digits are used after the decimal point.

-Subjects taught are listed in full in the handbook of the Faculty or Board of Studies responsible for the particular course within which the subjects are taken.
-Subject descriptions are contained in the appropriate section of the Handbooks.
+Subjects taught are listed in full in the handbook of the faculty or board of studies responsible for the particular course within which the subjects are taken.
+Subject descriptions are contained in the appropriate section in the handbooks.

 The identifying numerical prefixes for each subject authority are set out on the following page.

-Servicing Subjects are those taught by a School or Department outside its own Faculty, and are listed at the end of Undergraduate Study or Graduate Study of the relevant School.
-Their subject descriptions are published in the handbook of the Faculty in which the subject is taught.
+Servicing Subjects are those taught by a school or department outside its own faculty and are published at the end of Undergraduate Study and Graduate Study of the relevant school.
+Their subject descriptions are also published in the handbook of the Faculty in which the subject is taught.